llm-for-zotero: A Research Agent System for your Zotero Library

 MinerU PDF Parsing

-Use high-fidelity PDF parsing that preserves tables, equations, figures, and complex layouts.
+Use cloud MinerU or a local mineru-api server for high-fidelity parsing that preserves tables, equations, figures, and complex layouts.

 Standalone Window